 There was the reaction he was looking for.

-Drawing in her palatable desire, he kept his face inches away, making her stir uncomfortably below him while fed on her yearning.
+Drawing on her palatable desire, he kept his face inches away, making her stir uncomfortably beneath him while fed on her yearning.

 “I need a little rush,” he whispered in a low, husky voice.
-“I have to improvise my plans tonight, and since I’ve been hunting you down since you left the ship, I haven’t gotten any rest or eaten anything.
+“I have to improvise my plans tonight, and since I’ve been hunting you down since you left the ship, I haven’t rested or eaten.
 I need you to accommodate me.”

 He paused for a moment, emerald green eyes capturing Madeline’s as his black hair cascaded down around his face.

 Her heart racing, Madeline wasn’t sure if she would have been able to resist him if he would have forced himself on her now.
 Common sense told her he would never do anything of the sort, but there was always that guilty longing that someday he would.